tfenster/end2end/source/_posts/2025-08-01-azure-devops-can-do-that-webhooks-for-advanced-customizations.md

 ---

-If you are using [Azure DevOps][azdo], you may have wanted for some kind of customization that wasn't available out of the box.
-E.g. we want the area path of a work item to automatically change once it has reached a certain column in a board[^1], but there is no feature to make that happen out of the box.
-But Azure DevOps does have [Webhooks][webhooks], which we could use to achieve that.
-Setting up such a webhook is [well documented][setup] and quite easy, so I won't get into the details here.
+If you use [Azure DevOps][azdo], you may have wanted for some kind of customization that wasn't available out of the box.
+E.g. we want the area path of a work item to automatically change once it has reached a certain column in a board[^1], but there is no feature that can do that.
+However, Azure DevOps does have [Webhooks][webhooks] that we could use to achieve this.
+Setting up such a webhook is [well-documented][setup] and quite easy, so I won't get into the details here.
 But how does a backend need to look like to respond to that call?
-This I'll explain in this blog post.
+This I'll explain thath in this blog post.

 ## The TL;DR

 If you just want to give it a try using a [GitHub Codespace][codespace], fork my repository [https://github.com/tfenster/azdevops-webhook-explorer](https://github.com/tfenster/azdevops-webhook-explorer) and start the codespace.
 Everything should be preconfigured through the [devcontainer.json][devc] configuration file.
 Then do the following:

 - Hit F5 to start debugging
-- Once the application has started, you should see two ports come up.
-Change the visibility on the second one (8443) to "public" via the right-click menu and copy the address, again via the right-click menu.
-This should put something like `https://cuddly-capybara-q74jxp677rj24q7j-8443.app.github.dev/` into your clipboard, but with different random names and numbers.
+- Once the application has started, you should see two ports appear.
+Change the visibility of the second port (8443) to "public" via the right-click menu, then copy the address via the right-click menu.
+This will put an address like `https://cuddly-capybara-q74jxp677rj24q7j-8443.app.github.dev/` into your clipboard, but with different random names and numbers.
 ![a screenshot showing the ports of a GitHub Codespace](images/azdevops-webhook-ports.png) {: .centered}
 - Use that URL with the additional path `/webhook/inspect` as URL when configuring your webhook, e.g. when a work item is updated.